When it comes to high reliability in healthcare, is your organization walking the walk or just talking talk?

 Myth 1: HROs are focused on fixing mistakes

 Not really.
-HROs are focused on improving outcomes, preventing (not just fixing) mistakes and sustaining those best practices overtime.
+HROs are focused on improving outcomes, preventing (not just fixing) mistakes and sustaining those best practicessustaining those best practices over time.
 It is critical that providers are able to identify gaps in care and accelerate change quickly.
 However, successful HROs implement training programs and promote a culture of improvement that encourages communication and teamwork to empower staff.

 To do this, health systems must have a strong presence of leadership champions who are visibly involved and active in sustainably removing barriers, as well as focused on aligning specific improvement projects with the organization’s mission and goals.
 Effective leaders build structured processes and communication forums into their core business so that changes and improvements are drilled into the organization’s culture.
 This culture also encourages all staff members to speak up and advocate for better, safer care.

-Keys to success in creating a HRO culture include:
+Keys to success in creating a HRO culture:

-- Empowering all stakeholders with clear roles and responsibilities to instill accountability;
+- Empower all stakeholders with clear roles and responsibilities to instill accountability;

-- Creating standardized communications and review processes; and
+- Create standardized communications and review processes; and

 Myth 2: HROs are succeeding if they’re avoiding payment penalties